-Manly Warringah Sea Eagles and Newcastle Knights will play for the annual Malcolm Reilly Challenge Trophy at Hunter Stadium on Monday.
+Manly Warringah Sea Eagles and Newcastle Knights will play for the annual Malcolm Reilly Challenge Trophy at Lottoland this Friday night.

 Reilly played 89 games for Manly from 1971-75 and played in their premiership winning teams in 1972 and ’73.
 He later coached Newcastle to their first premiership victory against Manly.

 The two clubs play for the trophy when they meet for the first time each season.
-The trophy was first played for in 2007 with Manly currently the holders following the 30-10 win at Brookvale Oval last season.
+The trophy was first played for in 2007 with Manly currently the holders following the 26-10 win in Newcastle last season.

-Of the nine matches played, Manly have won the trophy six times.
+Of the 10e matches played, Manly have won the trophy seven times.

 Malcolm Reilly Challenge Trophy results